Work based on MUSE observations should cite the paper Bacon et al., SPIE 7735, 7 (2010).

 MUSE, the Multi-Unit Spectroscopic Explorer, is an Integral Field Spectrograph located at the Nasmyth B focus of Yepun, the VLT UT4 telescope.
 It has a modular structure composed of 24 identical IFU modules that together sample, in Wide Field Mode (WFM), a near-contiguous 1 squared arcmin field of view.
 Spectrally the instrument samples almost the full optical domain with a mean resolution of 3000.
 Spatially, the instrument samples the sky with 0.2 arcseconds spatial pixels in the currently offered Wide Field Mode with natural seeing (WFM-noAO).

-In the future, MUSE will utilise the VLT Adaptive Optics Facility (AOF) via the GALACSI Adaptive Optics system.
-It will then offer, in addition, an AO-corrected 1'x1' field of view with 0.2 arcseconds sampling (WFM-AO) or a 7.5x7.5 arcsec2 field of view sampled at 0.025"/pixel (NFM-AO).
+Starting in P101, MUSE will utilise the GLAO mode of the VLT Adaptive Optics Facility (AOF) via the GALACSI Adaptive Optics system.
+It will then offer, in addition, an AO-corrected 1'x1' field of view with 0.2 arcseconds sampling (WFM-AO).
+In the future it will offer a 7.5x7.5 arcsec2 field of view sampled at 0.025"/pixel (NFM-AO).

 - Formation of galaxies